Pope Francis Speaks as Climate Bigot

 See Also Worst Threat: Greenhouse Gas or Quiet Sun?

 Note: UAH has shifted their baseline from 1981-2010 to 1991-2020 beginning with January 2021.
-In the charts below, the trends and fluctuations remain the same but the anomaly values change with the baseline reference shift.
+In the charts below, the trends and fluctuations remain the same but the anomaly values changed with the baseline reference shift.

 Presently sea surface temperatures (SST) are the best available indicator of heat content gained or lost from earth’s climate system.
 Enthalpy is the thermodynamic term for total heat content in a system, and humidity differences in air parcels affect enthalpy.
 Measuring water temperature directly avoids distorted impressions from air measurements.
 In addition, ocean covers 71% of the planet surface and thus dominates surface temperature estimates.
 Eventually we will likely have reliable means of recording water temperatures at depth.